ThreeSixtyGiving/standard/documentation/identifiers.md

 .. _register-prefix:
 ```

-## Register a prefix
+## Get your prefix

-To register a prefix see the [publisher guidance](http://www.threesixtygiving.org/data/publish-data/).
+To register a prefix see the [publisher guidance](http://www.threesixtygiving.org/standard/register/).

 All registered prefixes should start with 360G unless you have been advised otherwise by the support team.